Contact Us

 Cooking and Pisco Tours

 Cusco is a gastronomy capital in its own right.
 It has an eclectic mix of food.
-They are known for their fusion and neo-Andean cooking.
+Known for the fusion and neo-Andean cooking.
 History of food in this region has had influences from many different cultures, starting in Europe, to Africa, all the way to Asian cuisine.
 Book a decadent food tour, trying different bites and drinks and learning about Cusco in the process.
-Drinks unique to this region include chicha morada (purple corn drink), frutillada (fermented strawberry drink) and pisco sour (an alcoholic drink made with Pisco Sour and egg whites).
+Drinks unique to this region include chicha morada (purple corn drink), frutillada (fermented strawberry drink) and pisco sour (an alcoholic drink made with Pisco, lemon juice and egg whites).
 Listen to your hosts sharing folktales.
 Explore the vibrant nightlife, that comes alive after dark.
 Sampling foods with drinks that complement each selection.

 Restaurants